-A simple procedure is suggested by which cyclic voltammograms, CVs, characterizing adsorption processes can be analyzed.
-Using this procedure, from a set of CVs taken at varied scan-rates, two scan-rate independent, hysteresis-free functions of potential can be calculated.
-One of them characterizes the adsorption kinetics as if surface coverage were zero, the other is an adsorption isotherm.
-Because of the formal analogy, the procedure is applicable also for CVs of redox systems of finite quantity of reactants, e.g. surface confined redox systems.
+ARTICLE INFO ABSTRACT Keywords: A simple procedure is suggested by which cyclic voltammograms, CVs, characterizing adsorption processes can Adsorption be analyzed.
+Using this procedure, from a set of CVs taken at varied scan rates, two scan-rate independent, Kinetics hysteresis-free functions of potential can be calculated.
+One of them characterizes the adsorption kinetics as if Charge transfer surface coverage were zero, the other is an adsorption isotherm.
+Because of the formal analogy, the procedure is Redox system also applicable to CVs of redox systems with a finite quantity of reactants, e.g. surface-confined redox systems.